boatrite/gravity_simulator/README.markdown

        greater force due to it's velocity.
 Am I missing a normalization somewhere?

 ToDo/Ideas
-* Position, velocity input fields should update with current values as simulation is run
 * Add label displaying force, dt, any other interesting values

 * Real values.
 Decide on a suitable scale (how many meters per pixel?)